Gauged Quintessence: Model

 the imaginary part of the $\Phi$ is absorbed into the dark gauge boson field, and the action can be written as

 The last term in the action is the interaction between the quintessence scalar and the dark gauge boson, which contributes to both the dark gauge boson and the quintessence masses.
-The tree-level masses are
+This term contributes to the quintessence potential, and we call this term the gauge potential ($V_{\text{gauge}}$),